No, Bolsonaro’s Brazil Is Not a Dictatorship. It’s Worse

 Bolsonaro delivers weekly press conferences, in which he targets minorities such as gaysindigenous people, and women.
 He uses these encounters and his social media to provoke the “left,” and so far, the center-left or left political parties, social movements, and even the mainstream media have been falling into the president’s daily trolling.

-More recently, Bolsonaro used a messaging app to share with some “friends” a call for street demonstration against the country’s Supreme Court and Parliament.
+More recently, Bolsonaro used a messaging app to share with some “friends” a call for a street demonstration against the country’s Supreme Court and Parliament.
 The protest’s organizers believe that these institutions prevent Bolsonaro from doing the good things he wants to do for Brazil.

 The demonstration and Bolsonaro’s sharing of it, however, are a big troll.
 The president’s office and Parliament are just negotiating this year’s federal budget, a regular negotiation that takes place every year.